 Project/initiative Milestones for 2024/25 2025/26 2026/27 2027/28 2028/29 Waste to energy solution Q1 • Present a report to Council on tender options for a waste to energy solution seeking endorsement of the preferred tenderer.
-A new regional facility that will primarily convert waste products Q2 • Liaise with the Mindarie Regional Council to commence delivery of a waste to energy solution. into electricity and produce by- products that will be used for the Q3 • Continue to liaise with the Mindarie Regional Council to progress delivery of a waste to energy solution. construction industry.
+A new regional facility that will primarily convert waste products Q2 • Liaise with the Mindarie Regional Council to commence delivery of a waste to energy solution. ' into electricity and produce by- products that will be used for the electricity and produce by- ucts that will be used for the Q3 • Continue to liaise with the Mindarie Regional Council to progress delivery of a waste to energy solution. construction industry.
 Q4 • Continue to liaise with the Mindarie Regional Council to progress delivery of a waste to energy solution.